Expansion of German engagement in the Western Balkans

 Important signal to the United Nations

 The fact that Germany is rejoining this operation as a troop contributing nation also sends a strong political message to the United Nations.
-The UN Security Council has authorised the operation until November 2022.
+The UN Security Council has currently authorised the operation until November 2022.
 This authorisation provides a clear basis under international law for Germany’s participation.
-The German Government is working with Germany’s partners in the UN Security Council to ensure that the authorisation for EUFOR-ALTHEA is renewed once again this November.
+The German Government is working with Germany’s partners in the UN Security Council to ensure that the authorisation for EUFOR-ALTHEA is again renewed.

 EU Strategic Compass

-Rejoining EUFOR-ALTHEA is also related to the EU’s Strategic Compass for Security and Defence, which was adopted as a key strategic document in March.
-It is essential that the EU now proves in practical terms that it can act, especially in its own immediate neighbourhood.
-Germany intends to play its part to this end.
+Rejoining EUFOR-ALTHEA is also related to the EU’s Strategic Compass for Security and Defence, which was adopted in March as a key strategic document for the EU’s Common Security and Defence Policy.
+The EU can thus now prove in practical terms that it can act, especially in its own immediate neighbourhood.